Tampa Bay Buccaneers Logo

 Tampa Bay Buccaneers Logo 2014

-In 2020, the Tampa Bay Buccaneers team unveiled a new logo based on the previous version.
-Nothing has changed from a compositional point of view: the very same Jolly Roger smiles ominously from a dark red flag and looks ahead with its empty eye sockets.
-The artists also depicted as many as three sabers: two of them are crossed under the skull instead of bones, and another serves as a “pole” for the flag.
-Not without the soccer ball, which is under the head of Jolly Roger.
+In 2020, the Tampa Bay Buccaneers introduced a new logo based on the previous version.
+From a compositional point of view, nothing has changed: the same Jolly Roger menacingly smiles from the dark red flag and looks forward with empty eye sockets.
+The artists also depicted three sabers: two are crossed under the skull instead of bones, and one more serves as the “mast” for the flag.
+There is also a football located under Jolly Roger’s head.

 In this version, the previous emblem is slightly reworked:

-• The red color has disappeared on the handle of the stylized “pole.”
+• The red color disappeared from the stylized mast’s handle.

-Also, black strokes and a broad edging line, which has become somewhat thinner, are removed.
-The soccer ball received a scarlet glare at the bottom and white lacing.
-All details are circled in dark color.
+Also removed are the black streaks and the wide border line, which has become somewhat thinner.
+The football received a scarlet sparkle at the bottom and a white lace.
+All details are outlined in a dark color.

 2020 – today